builderbill

 Then another guy follows him up with the nailer.
 Unencumbered with clips and straps etc. and using the "Burp" method he can fix the clips very quickly.
 He does not attempt to shoot through the pre made nail holes in the clips, but shoots through the metal.

-Coil nail guns are sometimes called "Burp Guns" here in Australia, because of the fact that when nailing metal strap bracing or nail plates to roofs then the trigger is pulled and then while the trigger is still down the operator can touch and lift the gun down and up any number of times and a nail is driven on every down stroke.
+Coil nail guns are sometimes called "Burp Guns" or "Bump Guns" here in Australia, because of the fact that when nailing metal strap bracing or nail plates to roofs then the trigger is pulled and then while the trigger is still down the operator can touch and lift the gun down and up any number of times and a nail is driven on every down stroke.
 This makes for very rapid nailing.

 If accuracy is needed then the normal method of placing the head of the gun in position and depressing it slightly to set the cocking mechanism before pulling the trigger once.
-As far as I know the burp effect only works with coil nails and I am not to sure if it is recommended by the manufacturers, but it sure saves an awful lot of time, with little jamming once the technique is learnt.
+As far as I know the burp effect only works with coil nails and I am not to sure if it is recommended by the manufacturers, but it sure saves an awful lot of time, with very little jamming once the technique is learnt.

-As the description of the nailer indicates, these guns take a range of nails from 1 1/4" to 2 1/2" with
+These guns take a range of nails from 1 1/4" to 2 1/2" with typical nails having flat heads and twisted shanks for better grip.

-Please remember to make sure that you use the correct nails for the job in cases like the roof above.
-The nail coating, head and diameter are all laid down in (for example where I live we have a Deemed to Comply Manual) in the various building codes.
+Please remember to make sure that you use the correct nails for the job.
+In cases like the roof above, the nail coating, head and diameter are all laid down in (for example where I live we have a Deemed to Comply Manual) in the various building codes.

-In the early days of nail plate fasteners I had to remove many ceiling joist that had been fixed with "Triple Grip Plates" and it was an extremely hard job to do and still salvage the timber.
+In the early days of nail plate fasteners I had to remove many ceiling joists that had been fixed with "Triple Grip Plates" and it was an extremely hard job to do and still salvage the timber.
 They do not come off easily, so get the nails right first time.

 If you didn't find exactly what you are looking for try this search tool that will search the site and the web.